MONSTER-MASTER

 First Appearance: Iron Man I#30 (October, 1970)

-Powers/Abilities: The Monster-Master wore a suit of armor and used a sword.
-He designed and controlled Zoga, a giant dragon creature.
+Powers/Abilities: The Monster-Master wore a suit of samurai armor and wielded a sword (...on the cover, at least).
+He designed and controlled Zoga, a giant mechanical dragon creature.

 History:

-(Iron Man I#30) - Toru, Fujiko, and Goro were present in the laboratory of Fujiyama Industries, where Iron Man demonstrated the power of his tractor beams and energy rays.
+(Iron Man I#30) - Toru, Fujiko, and Goro were present in the laboratory of Fujiyama Electronics, where Iron Man demonstrated the power of his tractor beams and repulsor rays.
 Toru suggested that Iron Man might help with Project: Delta.
 Iron Man proved agreeable and accompanied them on a trip to the island.
 As they investigated, Toru got ahead of everyone else and then suddenly vanished, after which Zoga confronted and attacked the others.
 Zoga incapacitated Iron Man and drove off the Japanese who accompanied them, though they did take Iron Man with them.
-The Monster-Master then guided Zoga back to the Chinese Communists.
+As the Monster-Master, Toru then guided Zoga back to the Chinese Communists for maintenance.

 Comments: Created by Allyn Brodsky, Don Heck, and Chic Stone.